devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 ## INSTALLATION

-**This is a simple and quick summary of the online install USB creation** You will get display glitches only while installing the macOS via USB or any flash drive.
+**This is a simple and quick summary of the online install USB creation.**

+You will get display glitches only while installing the macOS via USB or any flash drive.
 But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.
  ### macOS Bigsur Installer with Windows And Mac Users:
 <details>